-The share and per share information in this prospectus reflects a one-for-effective on , 2022.

-reverse stock split of the outstanding Common Stock of the Company, which became
+The share and per share information in this prospectus reflects a one-for-fifteen reverse stock split of the outstanding Common Stock of the Company, which became effective on September 22, 2022.

 Our Common Stock is quoted for trading under the symbol "ATXI" on the Nasdaq Capital Market.
-On August 30, 2022, the closing price of our Common Stock was \$0.25 per share.
+On September 28, 2022, the closing price of our Common Stock was \$6.45 per share.
 The actual public offering price per unit or pre-funded unit, as the case may be, in this offering will be determined between us and the representative of the underwriters at the time of pricing, and may be at a discount to the current market price for our Common Stock.
 Therefore, the recent market price used throughout this preliminary prospectus as an assumed per unit offering price may not be indicative of the final offering price.
-There is no established public trading market for the warrants or the prefunded warrants, and we do not expect such a market to develop.
+There is no established public trading market for the warrants or the pre-funded warrants, and we do not expect such a market to develop.
 In addition, we do not intend to apply for a listing of the warrants or the pre-funded warrants on any national securities exchange or other nationally recognized trading system.